beenlanced/python_asyncio/README.md

 - `Pillow` de facto image processing package for Python,
 - `Python`
 - `requests` simplifies the process of making HTTP requests in Python,
+- `ruff` , Python linter and formatter to help check asyncio errors
 - `Scalene`
+- `Semaphore` control access to a shared resource by limiting the number of concurrent tasks that can access it
 - `uv`

 #### Synchronous Function